AvantGarde Uno G2 with Ayon, Viva and VAIC amps

-Although AvantGarde claim that their horns have no colouration whatsoever, but for me, coming from a full range ribbon speaker, this is not the case.
-Horns most definitely all sound “horny” to some extent.
-Some more, some less, and AvantGarde do belong to the latter category.
-On audio shows when I listen to horn speakers, AvantGardes consistently are among the least coloured sounding implementations.
-For horn speakers, they do indeed have admirably low colouration and they sound refreshingly free from boxyness, in spite of their huge subwoofer.
+On audio shows when I listen to horn speakers, AvantGardes certainly are consistently among the least colored-sounding implementations.
+For horn speakers, they do indeed have admirably low coloration and they sound refreshingly free from boxyness, in spite of their huge subwoofer.

 As expected, AvantGarde speakers are highly dynamic.
 If you’ve ever visited an audioshow where they were demonstrating, you will know that they can play LOUD and that they really rock.
 But like me, you may also feel that they are perhaps a bit too lively, too forward, too, well, ear-piercing at times.
 Well, don’t worry because as I found out, they really do not need to sound that way.
 With the right combination of components, they can sound lush and relaxed, and because they are inherently so agile and spritely, they will remain dynamic, even when using cables that are not advised to be used with these speakers, such as Transparent Reference XL speaker cables.
 Be careful though not to use highly capacitive interlinks (such as Transparent Reference XL) because as I found, they will reduce dynamics and PRAT.

 Above: woofer grille and tweeter horn removed, with the actual tweeter still in place

 Above: tweeter driver with the horn removed.
 If you look closely you can see that there is another small horn inside

 Above: tweeter removed, horn still attached.
 The actual tweeter dome part is installed backwards, with the hollow side facing forward, into the horn.
 To compensate for this, it is connected out of phase.